SamBrooksh/NWNSamMod/Plan.md

 +4 DEX + STR - 2*LVL temp HP +2 Fort/Will/Ref for 2*lvl rnds
 Heal To Full as well?
 (For now)
 #### 15th Level
-Sapping Strkes - Clone's on hit attempts to apply a Fort reduction debuff, Player can attempt as well DC 10 + VoidScarred Level + INT mod for now - Duration 1/round per level
+Sapping Strkes - Clone's on hit attempts to apply a Fort reduction debuff, Player can attempt as well currently just 1+INT I think uses
+DC 10 + VoidScarred Level + INT mod for now - Duration 1/round per level
 #### 16th Level
 Impending Void - Player can deal massive dmg (1d6 per level) to target with Curse, Fading and Void Scorn other debuff VOID damage